-Application/Hardware Description Cluster-aware applications running on the cluster These applications include Microsoft SQL Server, Enterprise Edition Microsoft Exchange Server, and Internet Information Server (IIS).
-For example, SQL Server, Enterprise Edition requires at least one static IP address for the virtual server (SQL Server does not use the cluster's IP address).
-Also, each IIS Virtual Root or IIS Server instance configured for failover needs a unique static IP address.
-Cluster node network adapters For cluster operation, two network adapters are required: one for the public network (LAN/WAN) and another for the private network (sharing heartbeat information between the nodes).
-See "Cabling Your Cluster Hardware" for more information about cluster interconnect options.
+Application/Hardware Description Cluster node network adapters For cluster operation, two network adapters are required: one for the public network (LAN/WAN) and another for the private network (sharing heartbeat information between the nodes).
+See "Cabling Your Cluster Hardware" on page 23 for more information about cluster interconnect options.
 NOTE: To ensure operation during a DHCP server failure, use static IP addresses.
 NOTE: On certain Windows 2000 Advanced Server configurations, using an Ethernet cable in a point-to-point connection can impact node-to-node communications.
-For more information, see the Microsoft Knowledge Base articles 239924, 242430, 254651, and 258750 at support.microsoft.com .
+See Microsoft Knowledge Base articles 239924, 242430, 254651, and 258750 at www.microsoft.com for more information.
 This issue has been corrected in Windows Server 2003.